emredurrmus/emredurrmus/README.md

 # 💫 About Me
-I am a software engineer skilled in building scalable web applications, with expertise in both front-end and back-end development.
+I am a software engineer experienced in developing scalable applications using various technologies.

 ---